redis/redis-io/views/documentation.md

 * [Protocol specification](/topics/protocol): if you're implementing a client, or out of curiosity, learn how to communicate with Redis at a low level.
+* [Debugging Redis](/topics/debugging): in the unlikely event you are experiencing a Redis crash, you can use this guide to send the right information to the Redis Core Team.
 * [Internals](/topics/internals): learn details about how Redis is implemented under the hood.
 * [Who's using it?](/topics/whos-using-redis)